How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 Oh boy do I have a fun beginner sewing project for you.
 I’m going to show you how to make a fabric bag.
 They are so fun and quick to sew and you can use them for so many things.

-If you’re new to sewing, this is a great beginner sewing project.
-These fabric bags can be made in any size.
-They make really cute gift bags, or you can use them to store almost anything.
-I’m going to make up a bunch of medium-sized bags out of muslin to store my onions and garlic to put in my pantry.
+I’m going to make up a bunch of medium-sized bags out of muslin to store my onions and garlic and put them in my pantry.

 Materials & Items Needed